 Today, you can walk amongst the ruins of what once was the richest Abbey in the kingdom.
 There is certainly plenty of solid factual information.
 And your imagination will, without a doubt, add walls and ceilings.
 Listen too for the hint of evensong on the warm breeze.
 And is that the scent of apples fresh from the orchard baked in the softest of pastries?

-The Healing Springs and Holy Thorn
+The Healing Springs and Holy Thorn of Glastonbury

 Flowing from beneath the Tor are two springs – one red, one white.
 Seemingly the stuff of myth and legend but this is fact.